MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/support-tools.md

 ---
-title: Support tool for Azure Local
+title: Support tool for Azure Local instance running version 22H2
-description: This article provides guidance on the Azure Local Support Diagnostic Tool for Azure Local.
+description: This article provides guidance on the Support Diagnostic Tool for Azure Local.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
-ms.date: 11/06/2024
+ms.date: 11/08/2024
 ---

-# Use the Azure Local Support Diagnostic Tool to troubleshoot issues
+# Use the Support Diagnostic Tool to troubleshoot Azure Local issues

 This article provides information to download and use the Azure Local Support Diagnostic Tool.
 The tool is a set of PowerShell commands to simplify data collection, troubleshooting, and resolution of common issues.

 This tool isn't a substitute for expert knowledge.
-If you encounter any issues, contact Microsoft Support
+If you encounter any issues, contact Microsoft Support for assistance.

 ## Benefits